sidlow/pysetup/README.md

 ## libs to install
 jupyterlab 3 use the conda-forge channel
-`conda install -c conda-forge jupyterlab` need to install nodejs fro jupyter extensions (easy to do with conda)
+`conda install -c conda-forge jupyterlab` need to install nodejs for jupyter extensions (easy to do with conda)
 `conda install nodejs`

 pandas